WLOGSolutions/RSuite/packages/RSuite/README.md

 * config_templ.txt - template for your solution configuration.
 It will be copied onto config.txt (if it does not exist) on the first run of any master script.
 * PARAMETERS - parameters of your project like project name and repositories it is used to collect the isolated project environment.

-# TODO WHAT HAPPENED HERE?
-Then you have project created setwd to anywhere inside it.
+After creating the project setwd to anywhere inside it

 To create a package inside your project simply run: